 Half of the trekking map

 I used LiveTrekker to map our hike but sadly my phone died three-quarters of the way round.
-You can see the black and white football marker where it died.
 The route is actually 15.5km in total taking into consideration all of the peaks.

 - You’ll need a head for heights to complete this.